- What You'll Learn

 Choose a survey-taking view that matches your purpose.

-Inconsistent design can be distracting and appear very unprofessional.
+Inconsistent design distracts people and looks unprofessional.

 Below is a screenshot of the BlockSurvey Brand Kit.